AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 -  Real time and historic traffic statistics displaying bandwidth consumption on a per VPC/VNet bases.

--  Cost monitoring through billing alert for a CloudN user account in AWS.

--  Support CloudTrail and Splunk integration per CloudN account for AWS API logging.
+-  Support Splunk, SumoLogic, Elastic Search and rSyslog logging.

--  Support Splunk logging for CloudN API.

--  Support Splunk and logstash forwarder for VPC/VNet user traffic.

 -  Monitoring and alert any stopped instances and unassociated EIP to reduce costs in AWS.